 Sarah Jane Gray, MFA, is a studio artist whose creative work encompasses drawing, sculpture, ceramics, mosaic, and installation projects in various media.
 Her professional experience beyond the studio includes university-level teaching and art gallery work.
 Sarah Jane has lived and worked at the Guild since 2012.

 FACILITIES & MAINTENANCE COORDINATOR

 Originally from northern Indiana, Scott has been working with many mediums throughout his life.
-He has been focused on ceramics for the last four years.
+He has been focused on ceramics for the last six years, but also is a talented creator of breads, beer and coffee.
 Scott has also developed into an excellent teacher for all ages, mixing his enthusiasm for his craft with tender patience for his students.
-Scott has made quite a name for himself recently with his home-brewed beer, taking first place in the Cascade Cup Porter division this past year.